 Students in Management focus on research creating management theory and knowledge that is relevant to business practice.
-Key research themes include:

-Perhaps the most distinctive feature of Management is its focus on real organizational phenomena from a multidisciplinary perspective.
+Perhaps the most distinctive feature of the Management program is its focus on real organizational phenomena from a multidisciplinary perspective.

-Students in Management typically choose at least one discipline in which to anchor their research, usually economics, psychology or sociology, and develop discipline-based expertise in at least two substantive domains.
+Students typically choose at least one discipline in which to anchor their research, usually economics, psychology or sociology, and develop discipline-based expertise in at least two substantive domains.

 Curriculum & Coursework

 Our programs are full-time degree programs which officially begin in September.
 Many incoming students choose to join us in July to conduct research with an HBS faculty member.
 Students are expected to complete their program in five years.
 Typically, the first two years are spent on coursework, at the end of which students take a field exam, and then another two years on dissertation research and writing.

 Each of the five DBA programs requires a minimum of 13 semester-long doctoral courses.
 Students in the Management program are required to complete a year-long discipline sequence typically in microeconomics, psychology, or sociology.
 Students also complete courses in the areas of business management theory, research methods, academic field seminars, and the Business Education for Scholars and Teachers (BEST) Series.
 In addition to HBS courses, students may take courses at other Harvard Schools and MIT.

 Students are required to complete a teaching assignment for one full academic term.